featurit/featurit-sdk-php/README.md

 ]);
 ```

-All the events you track in the same request will be accumulated and associated to the current
+All the events and people you track in the same request will be accumulated and associated to the current
-FeaturitUserContext, if for some reason you want to send the event immediately, you can do as follows:
+FeaturitUserContext, if for some reason you want to send the data immediately, you can do as follows:

 ```
 $featurit->flush();